SHIVANSH-OP/KAALUserbot/README.md

 ![](https://www.gnu.org/graphics/gplv3-or-later.png)

-Copyright (C) 2021 W2HGalaxy-OP
+Copyright (C) 2021 kaal-OP

-Poject [W2HBOT](https://github.com/W2HGalaxy-OP/W2HBOT) is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.
+Poject [kaalBOT](https://github.com/kaal-OP/kaalBOT) is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.